 The Department of Informatics was founded in 1970 and is part of the Faculty of Business, Economics and Informatics at the University of Zurich.

 The Institute of Computational Linguistics is affiliated to the Department of Informatics.
 It is a joint institute of the Faculty of Business, Economics and Informatics and the Faculty of Arts.
+The director of the Institute of Computational Linguistics, Prof. Dr. Martin Volk, has a dual professorship with the Department of Informatics.

 The University of Zurich offers the widest range of study courses in Switzerland and is the country's biggest university.